artfulgarfunk/TalkTalk-tech-test/README.md

 ## An Object-Oriented Vending Machine program created in C#

 # Design
-This project was put together in less than 24 hours, with no prior experience in C# whatsoever.
+This project was put together in less than 24 hours, with no prior experience in C#.

 In order to object orient the process I considered the process as made up or 5 potential classes: User, VendingMachine, Snack, Coin, Vend (as a project runner class).
 I elected not to use Coin due to time constraints.
 Each class should know as little about the others as possible and have separate concerns, as well as DRY and SOLID code.